StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/how-does-the-concept-of-resuscitation-affect-the-afterlife/_index.md

 <!-- --- -->

 ##### Interim bodies {#interim-bodies}

+{{< subjects >}}
+Interim bodies > Bodies obtained after physical death but before resurrection Interpretation > Inferences have their place when they only go so far as the evidence allows Textual criticism > Places where it matters > 1 Corinthians 5:3
+{{< /subjects >}}

 The answer to these questions is yes---people in the afterlife (even before the resurrection) have bodies too.
 Recall at the beginning of today's video how we talked about the composition of humans---how we are composed of body and spirit.
 How could humans exist as only spirit?
 It is simply not how God has made us, ontologically speaking.